Competitor Research

 - Content, content, content

 Always pay close attention to the content strategy of the competitors.
-If a competitor has a blog, find out the following: how often are they posting, topics, lengths, formats (HTML, audio, video, images) they are using, frequency.
-These details are the benchmarks of your own content strategy.
+If a rival has a blog, find out the following:

 Check Online Reviews